-In the unconstrained setting, there exists a 1-local 0-memory routing algorithm that is 2-competitive on the $\Theta_6$-graph and $5/\sqrt{3}$-competitive on the \graph (the $\Theta_6$-graph consists of the union of two \graph{s})~\cite{BFRV12}.
+In the unconstrained setting, there exists a 1-local 0-memory routing algorithm that is 2-competitive on the $\Theta_6$-graph and $5/\sqrt{3}$-competitive on the \graph (the $\Theta_6$-graph consists of the union of two \graph{s})~\cite{BFRV2015RoutingJournal}.
 In the same paper, the authors also show that these ratios are the best possible, i.e. there are matching lower bounds.

 In this paper, we show that the situation in the constrained setting is quite different: no deterministic 1-local routing algorithm is $o(\sqrt{n})$-competitive on all pairs of vertices of the constrained $\Theta_6$-graph, regardless of the amount of memory (defined in Section~\ref{sec:Preliminaries}) it is allowed to use.
+This shows that routing in the constrained setting is considerably harder than in the unconstrained setting.

-Despite our lower bound, we describe a 1-local 0-memory routing algorithm between any two \emph{visible} vertices of the constrained $\Theta_6$-graph that guarantees that the length of the path traveled is at most 2 times the Euclidean distance between the source and destination.
+Despite this lower bound, we describe a 1-local 0-memory routing algorithm between any two \emph{visible} vertices of the constrained $\Theta_6$-graph that guarantees that the length of the path traveled is at most 2 times the Euclidean distance between the source and destination.
 Additionally, we provide a 1-local $O(1)$-memory 18-competitive routing algorithm between any two visible vertices in the constrained \graph.
 To the best of our knowledge, these are the first local routing algorithms in the constrained setting with guarantees on the path length.